5 Situations When You Do Not Perform CPR

 What happens if you give CPR to someone who doesn’t need it?

-Delivering CPR on someone who doesn’t need it isn’t very worth it.
+Delivering CPR on someone who doesn’t need it isn’t worth it.
 If you give CPR to someone who doesn’t need it, they might experience discomfort in their body or might face injuries from chest compression.

 Does unresponsive mean not breathing?